terrorizer1980/litmus/litmus-concepts.md

 **Reasoning:**
 Rake is a ubiquitous choice of interacting with a set of connected tasks in the ruby world.
 The limited option parsing capabilities push the design towards simple interactions and storing important information in configuration files.
-It is very easy to get started with a project based on rake tasks, as there is a wealth of examples and titorials how to build rake tasks.
+It is very easy to get started with a project based on rake tasks, as there is a wealth of examples and tutorials on how to build rake tasks.

 **Alternatives:**
 As the Litmus workflow and configuration matures we might want to consider a dedicated CLI with more ergonomic option parsing possibilities.